Sign-aL/Signal-JetpackCompose/README.md

-# ASL Glove Demo App
+# Signal

 ## Overview
-The ASL Glove Demo App is a simulation of a sign language interpretation system that uses a glove with sensors to detect American Sign Language (ASL) finger spelling.
+The Signal App is a sign language interpretation system that uses a glove with sensors to detect American Sign Language (ASL) finger spelling.
 This demo app showcases what the final product would look like once the hardware is ready.

 ## Features
 - **ASL Finger Spelling Detection**: Simulates the detection of one-handed ASL finger spelling using fake sensor data